eclipse-ptp/ptp.photran/org.eclipse.photran-support/README.txt

 1. Make sure the code has compiled successfully within the Eclipse IDE.
 (The build script simply JARs the .class files from the project's bin directory; it does not recompile them.)
 2. Right-click build/cdtdb-4.0.3.xml in the Package Explorer, and choose Run As > Ant Build
-3. Right click the org.eclipse.rephraserengine-support project, and click Refresh.
+3. Right click the org.eclipse.photran-support project, and click Refresh.
 4. Right-click distrib/cdtdb-4.0.3-eclipse.jar, and click Copy.
-5. Right-click on the org.eclipse.rephraserengine.core project, and click Paste to paste it into the project root, overwriting the existing JAR.
+5. Right-click on the org.eclipse.photran.core.vpg/lib folder, and click Paste to paste it into that folder, overwriting the existing JAR.